bdfroehlich/MP1-SimpleBlackJack/README.md

 Blackjack rules **Ammended for Simple Blackjack** [here.](https://www.ildado.com/blackjack_rules.html "This link will take you the rules of Blackjack.")

 ### Setup
-To run this project in your browser launch it via the published link in the repository.
+To run this project in your browser launch it via the published link in the repository or from the link above.

 ### Technologies
 - Bootstrap v5.1